 Projects

-This is a list of a few open source programs I’ve worked on.
-Most of them are one-offs and aren’t actively maintained.
-This list is non-comprehensive and is a showcase of the projects I consider the most interesting.
+This is a list of notable personal and open source projects I’ve worked on over the years.
+Most of my personal projects are one-offs and aren’t actively maintained.
+This list is non-comprehensive and is a showcase of the projects I consider the most interesting and relevant.

 Lorewalker Cho